What mephedrone addiction looks like in real life

 Feeling bad after use does not automatically create recovery.
 It often creates another attempt to escape.

-A family plan must be ready
+A transition must be ready

 The best time to coordinate is often before everyone becomes exhausted by the next crisis.